joshsamuelson/pltraining-dockeragent/README.md

 Attribution
 -----------
 This project is a fork of puppetlabs/pltraining-dockeragent.
 All changes up to 014e17a253817d91b5976d88b9c6784ff28e7c41 (including those made by me) should be attributed to puppelabs.
-All subsequent updates are my own. -Josh Samuelson
+All subsequent updates are my own or are community contributions to this project. -Josh Samuelson